therealnicoroshi/modlist/README.md

 ***

 **The Nico Experience** requires a mid to high-tier modern system to run to its fullest potential.
-The recommended specs given below are based on utilizing the ENB in the list, and running the included VRAMr at Performance settings.
-For community shaders, you can subtract a little bit from them.
+The recommended specs given below are based on utilizing the ENB in the list.
 Users have reported being able to run on hardware slightly lower than this, however your mileage may vary.

 ***